GMOD/jblast-jbconnect-hook/docs/quick_start.rst

 To setup Galaxy integration, see `Setup Galaxy Integration`_

-(Since JBServer is generally intended to be a companion of JBrowse.
+(Since JBConnect is generally intended to be a companion of JBrowse.
 JBrowse may also be installed in a separate directory.
 (See :ref:`jbs-separate-dir`.)